-We deliver our services using our enhanced global delivery model which leverages a highly efficient onsite-to-offshore service delivery mix and proprietary tools and processes to manage and accelerate delivery, foster innovation and promote continual improvement.
-Our global service delivery teams work seamlessly at our client locations and at our global delivery centers in India, Sri Lanka, Hungary, Singapore, Malaysia and the Philippines, as well as in our near shore center in the United States, to provide value-added services rapidly and cost-effectively.
+We deliver our services using our enhanced global delivery model which leverages a highly efficient onsite-to-offshore service delivery mix and proprietary tools and processes to manage and accelerate delivery, foster innovation and promote continual improvement of outcomes delivered to our clients.
+Our global service delivery teams work seamlessly at our client locations and at our global delivery centers in India, Sri Lanka, Hungary, Singapore and Malaysia, as well as in our near shore center in the United States, to provide value-added services rapidly and cost-effectively.
 Our teams do this by using our enhanced global delivery model, which we manage to a targeted 25/75 onsite-to-offshore service delivery mix, although such delivery mix may be impacted by several factors, including our new and existing client delivery requirements.

 We apply our innovative platforming approach across all of our services.
-Through our platforming approach, we help our clients combine common business processes and rules, technology frameworks and data into reusable application platforms that can be leveraged across the enterprise to build, enhance and maintain existing and future applications.
-Our platforming approach enables our clients to continually improve their software platforms and applications in response to changing business needs and evolving technologies, while also allowing them to improve business agility, realize long-term and ongoing cost savings and improve their return on investment.
+Through our platforming approach, we help our clients combine common business processes and rules, technology frameworks and data into reusable application platforms that can be leveraged across the enterprise to build, maintain and enhance existing and future applications.
+Our platforming approach enables our clients to continually improve their software platforms and applications in response to changing business needs and evolving technologies, while also allowing them to improve business agility, realize long-term and ongoing cost savings and improve their ROI.
 Our platforming methodology also reduces the effort and cost required to develop and maintain IT applications by streamlining and consolidating our clients' applications on an ongoing basis.
 We believe that our solutions provide our clients with the consultative and high-value services associated with large consulting and systems integration firms, the cost-effectiveness associated with offshore IT outsourcing firms and the ongoing benefits of our innovative platforming approach.

 We provide our IT services primarily to enterprises engaged in the following industries: communications and technology ("C&T"); banking, financial services and insurance ("BFSI"); and media and information ("M&I").
-Our current clients include leading global enterprises such as AIG Global Services, Inc. (primarily through its affiliates, Chartis Global Claims Services, Inc. and Chartis Global Services, Inc.) ("AIG"), JPMorgan Chase Bank, N.A. ("JPMC"), British Telecommunications plc ("BT"), Aetna Life Insurance Company, Thomson Reuters (Healthcare) Inc., and leading enterprise software developers.
+Our current clients include leading global enterprises such as AIG Global Services, Inc. (primarily through its affiliates, Chartis Global Claims Services, Inc. and Chartis Global

+Services, Inc.) ("AIG"), JPMorgan Chase Bank, N.A. ("JPMC"), British Telecommunications plc ("BT"), Aetna Life Insurance Company, Thomson Reuters (Healthcare) Inc., and leading enterprise software developers.
 We have a high level of repeat business among our clients.
-For instance, during the fiscal year ended March 31, 2014, 89% of our revenue came from clients to whom we had been providing services for at least one year.
-Our top ten clients accounted for approximately 57%, 60% and 59% of our total revenue in the fiscal years ended March 31, 2014, 2013 and 2012, respectively.
-Our largest client for the fiscal year ended March 31, 2014, BT, accounted for 12.7% of our total revenue.
-During the fiscal years ended March 31, 2013 and 2012, BT accounted for 10.9% and 12.1% of our total revenue, respectively.
-During the fiscal years ended March 31, 2014, 2013 and 2012, AIG accounted for 12.5%, 14.4% and 6.2%, and JPMC accounted for 9.8%, 13.7% and 15.6% of our total revenue, respectively.

-We have master services agreements with each of AIG, JPMC and BT.
+For instance, during the fiscal year ended March 31, 2015, 87% of our revenue came from clients to whom we had been providing services for at least one year.
+Our top ten clients accounted for approximately 52%, 57% and 60% of our total revenue in the fiscal years ended March 31, 2015, 2014 and 2013, respectively.
+Our largest client for the fiscal year ended March 31, 2015, BT, accounted for 12.4% of our total revenue.
+During the fiscal years ended March 31, 2013, BT accounted for 12.7% and 10.9% of our total revenue, respectively.
+During the fiscal years ended March 31, 2015, 2014 and 2013, AIG accounted for 10.5%, 12.5% and 14.4%, and JPMC accounted for 9.1%, 9.8% and 13.7% of our total revenue, respectively.
+We have a Global Frame Contract with BT and master services agreements with each of AIG and JPMC.